The Legend of Anle

 The Legend of Anle (安乐传), also known as An Le Zhuan, is a Chinese historical streaming television series co-produced by Youku, and Shanghai Films & Media Corporation and directed by Cheng Zhi Chao, Ma Hua Gan, and Su Fei.
-It was adapted from the novel The Emperor's Book (帝皇书) by Xing Ling and stars Dilraba Dilmurat and Gong Jun.
+It was adapted from the web novel The Emperor's Book (帝皇书) by Xing Ling and stars Dilraba Dilmurat and Gong Jun.
 The series started airing on Youku on July 12, 2023.

 Synopsis

 This is a sad and touching love story between Di Ziyuan (played by Dilraba Dilmurat) and Crown Prince Han Ye (played by Gong Jun).
 Ten years ago, her family was wiped out and Ziyuan was the sole survivor.
 For the peace of the nation and to uncover the truth of how had the current imperial family ascended to the throne, she enters the imperial court under the name of Ren Anle.
 Ziyuan becomes acquainted with the Crown Prince and they began to investigate a case of foreign aggression against the nation.
 Though love starts to blossom between the two, the enmity between their families over the Di family massacre puts a tension on the relationship between.